Tsolval/destiny5e/class/hunter.md

 At level two, you gain access to a special Light-enhanced, close-quarters, dagger-based melee attack.
 This melee consumes 20 Light from your melee resource pool and upgrades a standard melee attack.
 You can use this attack on any enemy within 5 feet to deal 1d8 for every Hunter level plus your Dexterity modifier damage.
 Add your Dexterity modifier and Proficiency bonus to the attack roll.

-At 5th level, your melee will gain a feature based on your chosen Archetype.
-See the archetype section for options.
+At 5th level, your melee will gain a feature based on your chosen Society.
+See the society section for options.

 ### Grenade
 At level two, you gain access to a special Light-powered grenade.
 These grenades consume 30 Light from your grenade resource pool.
 As an action, a character can throw a grenade to any 5 foot area up to 60 feet away.
 The grenade will explode, dealing 5d6 damage.
 Creatures within 10 feet who pass a DC 15 Dexterity saving throw take half damage.
 Creatures between 10 and 20 feet from the grenade take half damage or no damage on a successful save.

-At 3rd and 5th level, your grenade is affected by your chosen Archetype.
-See the archetype section for details.
+At 3rd and 5th level, your grenade is affected by your chosen Society.
+See the society section for details.

-### Hunter Archetype
+### Hunter Society
-At level 3, you choose one of the available archetypes, see below, and gain your chosen archetype's super ability.
+At level 3, you choose one of the available societies, see below, and gain your chosen society's super ability.
 This ability consumes 50 Light from your super resource pool.

 ### Hunter Paths
 At level 4, you begin walking one of these Hunter's Paths.
 Choose one and gain its benefits.